flyteorg/flyte/rfc/system/3902-simplify-retry-behaviour.md

 By having to activate the new retry behavior in the platform configuration, we will not break existing workflows.

-## 8 Unresolved questions

-An open question is how we deal with the `interruptibleFailureThreshold`.
-Currently, this value is a positive integer that is the number of retries that are interruptible.
-For example, 4 (system failure) retries are allowed where 3 of them are interruptible.
-Defining it this way does not make as much sense when we allow for task-level configuration of the retries.

-We could define the number of retries that ARE NOT interruptible.
-For example a value of `nonInterruptibleRetries` that is set to 1 means that the last retry is not interruptible regardless of how many retries there are.
-We also have to discuss whether this value would be configured on the platform side (only for the new retry behavior) or whether we would add this value to to task-level metadata and expose it to users.
-Adding this flag while ensuring backwards compatibility will require further discussion.

-Note: while unifying the retry budgets, the new retry behaviour still distinguishes between retriable and non-retriable exceptions and should do so consistently across plugins.

 ## 9 Conclusion